sf-wdi-26/modules/w08/d02/m3-testing-w-jasmine/readme.md

 Sort yourselves into the following categories:

-1. I have used TDD, and I loved it.
+1. I have used TDD, and I loved it.sui
 1. I have used TDD, and I hated it.
 1. I have not used TDD, but I want to.
 1. I have not used TDD, and I do not want to.